Thursday, 01 July 2021

 Where or from whom did you get your entrepreneurial spirit — and what did they teach you?

 My dad came over from Bangladesh in the 1960s in search of a better future for his family, setting up a successful Indian restaurant and getting involved with local politics.
 He was so enterprising and such a ‘people person’ and I thought that was a real skill.
 Business relies on relationships — when you run a business you’ve got to invigorate everyone all the time and look out for them.
 Dad had such an aura; he was able to connect with people quickly and he was also such an eloquent public speaker.
 I grew up watching him and wanting to do the same thing and importantly thinking that was an option — they don’t teach you that kind of thing at school.
-I am the eldest of four sisters and my mum also always drilled into us that we could do anything we wanted to do as long as we just focused.
+I am the eldest of five sisters and my mum also always drilled into us that we could do anything we wanted to do as long as we just focused.

 How do you stay focused?